Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 • Add Users – Add users to the user group.

 • Remove Users – Remove users from the user group.
-When users are removed from a user group, any existing connections they have to a replication group are terminated.
+When users are removed from a user group, any existing connections they have to a cache are terminated.

 • Delete – Use this to delete a user group.
 Note that the user group itself, not the users belonging to the group, will be deleted.